aistrate/elm-tetris/README.md

 - after the end of lock delay (when the 500 ms interval ends), the piece will lock as soon as it touches the bottom
 - if the _deepest row reached_ changes again at any point, lock delay is again reset to 500 ms and the _allowed moves counter_ is reset to 15

 The values of 500 ms for lock delay and 15 for the reset limit are standard for existing Tetris implementations.
-See subsection _Lock Down_ of the [Tetris Guideline](https://tetris.wiki/Tetris_Guideline#Indispensable_rules) for details, and for descriptions of the 3 types of lock delay.
+See subsection _Lock Down_ of the [Tetris Guideline](https://tetris.wiki/Tetris_Guideline#Indispensable_rules) for details, and for a description of the 3 types of lock delay.

 ## Possible Future Features